itskajal29/Governance-System-with-Proposal-and-Voting-Mechanisms/README.md

 ## 🔑 Key Features

 - Owner can creates proposals with a specified deadline
-- Community members can votes YES/NO within a limited voting window
+- Community members can vote YES/NO within a limited voting window
 - Votes are tracked per user (one vote per address)
 - After voting ends, proposals can be executed
 - Results are transparently emitted via events